Despite thaw, resolving Iranian nuclear dispute a huge challenge

 "In Shia jurisprudence we believe that we don't have access to the truth, so it is in a way very relativistic."
 Decision-making in Iran, he said, is also driven by "the principle of expediency of the regime ...
 Therefore, the logic of the decision-making is more pragmatism and survivalism rather than the Islamic legal system."

 Moreover, the fatwa covers only nuclear bombs.
-"He never said that nuclear capability is against Islamic law; he never said that militarising the nuclear programme is against Islamic law.
+"He never said that nuclear capability is against Islamic law; he never said that militarizing the nuclear program is against Islamic law.
 Everything he says is about the actual bomb."

 PARALLEL TRACKS